dPhanekham/-SMCS/README.md

 	-Functions should include docstring

-	-You need to do'sudo pip install apache-libcloud'
+	-You need to do 'sudo pip install apache-libcloud'

 #TODO